 Don’t forget to budget for moving costs as well.
 Think about whether this is a move you can do yourself or if you will need to hire professional movers.
 Get estimates and check out different moving companies beforehand to determine which will work best for you.

 Lenders will require you to have some cash reserves when applying for a mortgage, and how much of a reserve you’ll need will depend on your DTI.
 The lender may not need a large reserve if your debt-to-income ratio is 36% or less, but if your DTI is over 36%, you’ll likely require a larger reserve.

 Many experts recommend having three to six months’ worth of living expenses in your emergency fund should you become unemployed.
 This fund would be used to pay expenses such as mortgage payments, insurance, loans, utilities, groceries, etc. You should also have a separate emergency fund for home repairs.

-According to a recent survey, homeowners spend on average $2,000 per year on home maintenance.
-It’s recommended you have 1% to 3% of your home’s value saved and accessible to use for home repair emergencies.
+It’s generally recommended you have 1% to 3% of your home’s value saved and accessible to use for home repair emergencies.
 So, if your house is worth $200,000, you should have between $2,000 to $6,000 of cash on hand in a separate account earmarked exclusively for home emergencies.

 You can also avoid unexpected expenses by having the home inspected before you purchase it.
 “A home inspection gives buyers the opportunity to learn about the overall condition of a property and how to maintain it,” says Bull.
 “If major defects are discovered, the buyer may have the opportunity to renegotiate with the seller.”

 She does caution that—although not ideal—buyers in competitive markets are bypassing home inspections to strengthen their offer when there are multiple bids on a house.